PriscyMD/Matplotlib-Challenge/README.md

 ## Content
 - Jupyter Notebook: pymaceuticals_starter.ipynb which contains the entire process of data and analysis.
 Within the notebook, it includes the summary of the analysis and conclusions.
-- esources: The Data in a CSV format (schools_complete / students_complete) where the data was read.
+- Resources: The Data in a CSV format (schools_complete / students_complete) where the data was read.
 In this way, we can see the results.

 *Support:*